International relations - XM0019

 This area of study is offered in the following courses or can be taken where you have 8 free electives.
 To see if you can take this area of study within a double degree select from the course offering below.

-International relations helps us understand world politics from perspectives that address global problems and challenges.
+International relations help us understand world politics from perspectives that address global problems and challenges.